Link: Apply now for the Chase Sapphire Preferred® Card

 - Welcome bonus: Both cards have the same welcome bonus of 60,000 Ultimate Rewards points after spending $4,000 within the first three months, so there’s no difference there

 - Annual fee: Sapphire Preferred has a $95 annual fee, Sapphire Reserve has a $550 annual fee

-- Points earning: Sapphire Preferred offers 3x points on dining, online grocery purchases, and select streaming services, 2x points on travel, and a 10% anniversary points bonus, while Sapphire Reserve offers 3x points on dining and travel
+- Points earning: Sapphire Preferred offers 3x points on dining, online grocery purchases, and select streaming services, 2x points on travel, and 10% anniversary points bonus, while Sapphire Reserve offers 3x points on dining and travel

-- Other perks: The cards have some overlap in terms of benefits, though the Sapphire Reserve has the edge of offering a $300 annual travel credit, a Priority Pass membership, up to a $100 TSA PreCheck, NEXUS, or Global Entry fee credit every four years, the ability to redeem points for 1.5 cents each, Visa Infinite perks, and more
+- Other perks: The cards have some overlap in terms of benefits, though the Sapphire Reserve has the edge of offering a $300 annual travel credit, a Priority Pass membership, a TSA PreCheck, NEXUS, or Global Entry fee credit every four years, the ability to redeem points for 1.5 cents each, Visa Infinite perks, and more

 Complements: Freedom Flex & Freedom Unlimited

 If you have the Sapphire Preferred, then it’s totally also worth picking up the Chase Freedom FlexSM (review) and Chase Freedom Unlimited® (review).
 These cards have no annual fees and can hugely supercharge your points earning, and you can combine them with Ultimate Rewards points:

 - Both cards offer 3x points on drugstores, so you can earn more Ultimate Rewards points using those cards for another category